 X-rays are a way of diagnosing problems that are not easily visible.
 These include tooth decay, abscesses, impacted teeth, and jawbone damage.
 The details x-rays provide could make all the difference for your overall oral hygiene.
 Our dentist may also recommend a panoramic radiograph.
 This dental imaging technique provides a complete visual of your jaws, which helps in pinpointing any damage that tooth decay may have caused to the bone.

 All first-time patients undergo a comprehensive exam.
 This includes a thorough examination of your teeth and gums so that our dentist can accurately evaluate your situation.

 After your treatment is over, our dentist may recommend products that help prevent future dental issues and ensure that your oral health is always at its best.
-Some of the products recommended are fluoride toothpaste, mouthwashes, sealants or a dental care kit for Dental Emergency.
+Some recommended products are fluoride toothpaste, mouthwashes, sealants, or a dental care kit for dental emergencies.

 This is the best time to ask our dentist any questions or discuss any concerns you may have.
 Our dentist doesn’t mind demonstrating how to floss properly or the right brushing techniques, so asking for assistance is highly encouraged.

 Once the comprehensive exam and x-rays are complete, our dentist will discuss solutions to your dental problems and Dental Emergency.
 Through a specially designed, comprehensive treatment plan, we can resolve the problems that are adversely affecting your oral hygiene.

 Scheduling the Next Visit